Family facing eviction

-More than 2,000 people, including 250 children, pregnant women, older and disabled people, face being thrown out of their homes onto the streets of São Paulo following a court ruling.
+More than 2,000 people, including 250 children, pregnant women, older and disabled people, are facing being thrown out of their homes onto the streets of Sao Paulo following a court ruling.

-Earlier this month CAFOD launched the urgent campaign demanding the Brazilian authorities overturn the eviction order and ensure the community has somewhere secure to live in the long-term.
+Aid agency CAFOD has today launched an urgent campaign demanding the Brazilian authorities overturn the eviction order and ensure these people have somewhere secure to live in the long-term.